jjfalcon/nocode/README.md

 * [Kairo](https://www.producthunt.com/posts/kairo) Time, habit and goal tracker on one flexible dashboard
 * [Walling](https://walling.app/) Collaborative walls for ideas, projects and research.
 Walling is your space to capture ideas, organize content and visually work through projects and research.
 * [Notion](https://www.notion.so/) All-in-one workspace.
 One tool for your whole team.
 Write, plan, and get organized.
+  * [Cronotion](https://cronotion.com/) Repeated tasks for your notion.
+You can create (cron like) repeated tasks by using Cronotion
   * [100+ best resources for Notion](https://twitter.com/heyeaslo/status/1522395739137007616)
   * [Popsy](https://popsy.co/) Turn your Notion page into a website for free
   * [Top Tools to Upgrade Notion](https://twitter.com/heyeaslo/status/1515872754343428099) 1.
 Super — Turn into a beautiful website, 2.
 HelpKit — Turn into a knowledge base, 3.
 Queue — Turn into a tweet scheduler, 4.
 Zorbi — Turn into study flashcards